TristanRobitaille/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 * Tree Parzen Estimator + Covariance Matrix Adaptation Evolution Strategy ([Optuna](https://optuna.org/))
 * Evolutionary Algorithm ([Nevergrad](https://github.com/facebookresearch/nevergrad))

-User-defined coefficient values (`coeff_perform`, `coeff_power`, `coeff_area`) of three objectives to set the direction of tuning are written in the script.
-Each coefficient is expressed as a global variable at the `get_ppa` function in `PPAImprov` class in the script (`coeff_perform`, `coeff_power`, `coeff_area`).
-Efforts to optimize each of the objectives are proportional to the specified coefficients.
+User-defined metrics and coefficient values are passed-in in the configuration `.json` file.
+The user can define their own score function in the `AutoTunerBase.get_score()` function.
+By default, the score is based on the PPA of the design.

 AutoTuner uses Slang to overwrite `parameter` and `define` in a specified Verilog/SystemVerilog (usually the top-level or a wrapper) file and in a specified Verilog/SystemVerilog package file.
-This lets the user evaluate PPA for different design configurations.
+This lets the user evaluate different design configurations.

 ## Setting up AutoTuner